crushlovely/Amaro/README.md

 * Automatic ways to easily distinguish between builds of the app:
     * Ad-hoc and development builds have their bundle id suffixed with ".adhoc" or ".dev" so that they can co-exist on devices with other builds.
     * Ad-hoc and development builds have their names suffixed with a beta or alpha symbol (and are badged with the same on the home screen) to easily distinguish them in places where it may otherwise be difficult.
-* The build number of the app is incremented on every non-simulator, non-debug build, ensuring that external services can always rely on a way to distinguish builds, even if the version number doesn't change.
+* The build number of the app is incremented on every non-simulator, non-debug build.
+This ensures that external services (e.g. TestFlight) can reliably distinguish builds, even if the version number doesn't change.
 * [CocoaPods](http://cocoapods.org) are integrated from the get-go.
 * A barebones settings bundle is included with an "Acknowledgements" section that includes licenses for all your pods.
 It's automatically updated after each `pod install`.